Cross Browser Compatibility Testing beyond Chrome & Firefox

 The answer is No. Firstly, basing the decision solely on volume would leave out a number of browsers in the market.
 Your target market should be considered as well.
 For example, Windows XP is still being used by millions of people, and those users are likely to use Internet Explorer.
 If your target market is using IE, then your website should be compatible with IE.

 Other crucial factors to shape this decision could be business indicators and value addition.
 Most Safari users run it on Apple devices, which is a reasonable indicator of high spending power.
-This makes Safari a significant browser for testing, despite its relatively low user volume (compared to Chrome and Firefox).
+This makes Safari a significant browser for testing, despite its relatively low user volume (compared to Chrome).

 Eventually, a combination of market share, value, and the nature of your web app will help you shortlist the browsers your website needs to be compatible with.